For those who are looking for meaningful work with flexible hours, calf rearing is a great option to consider for Spring 2023.

 Throughout each phase the calf rearer will have to check to make sure calves have a fresh water supply and bed them (when necessary) with straw or other bedding material.
 Maintaining a good level of hygiene will help the new herd thrive.

 It is also essential to watch for signs of illness among the calves.
 This may sound daunting as some will have no experience in this area, however, there are some obvious signs to watch out for.
 Common signs of illness include nasal discharge, drooping ears or sucken eyes.
 They may be slow to get up or have a loss of appetite or have a scour.
 The farmer must be notified should these symptoms present so they can adhere to the farm health management policy.

-FRS Farm Relief are currently recruiting for calf rearers for Spring 2022.
+FRS Farm Relief are currently recruiting for calf rearers for Spring 2023.
 These positions are suitable for those looking for flexible work and could be done, for example, while children are in school.
-To find out more contact FRS Farm Relief, call 0818 890 890 or visit frsfarmreliefservices.ie/register-your-interest/.
+To find out more visit frsfarmreliefservices.ie/careers/.